 How Do Deadlines Affect You?

 Under ERISA, you normally have 180 days from the time you receive notice of the denial or termination of your claim to file an appeal.
 However, every long-term disability plan is different, and the deadline varies.
-Get a copy of your LTD policy from your employer as soon as you know you plan to file and read it thoroughly to understand your rights and your responsibilities during the claim period.
+Request a copy of your LTD policy from your employer or your insurance company as soon as possible and read it thoroughly to understand your rights and your responsibilities during the claim period.
 Some policies require that you file your initial claim within 30 days of your injury or disability diagnosis.
 Some insurance companies require you to exhaust any short-term disability coverage before you apply for long-term disability benefits.

 Keep in mind that even if you are on day 182 or so, and your policy requires an appeal within 180 days, you may have some “wiggle room” if your denial letter says something like “you must file an appeal within 180 days of the date you receive this letter”.
 As it can take approximately 5 days for mail to arrive from the date on the letter, you may have something like 185 days to file an appeal.

 Good Excuses for Missing Deadlines

 So what is a good excuse for missing a deadline?
 Ultimately, nothing.
 If you miss your appeal deadlines, it is very likely you will not be allowed to pursue your claim further.
 You will also not be allowed to add additional documents to your claim to help strengthen your case.
 Obtaining and submitting all your supporting documents on time is critical to a successful claim.